oroinc/documentation/cloud/maintenance/faq.rst

 If the upgrade failed after or during the `oro:platform:update` execution, the changes in the application database have already been applied.
 Run the necessary restore operation:

-* `backup:restore` to recover both database and the application code.
+* `backup:restore` to recover both database and the application code, generating new caches.
+The command restores the application backup without media files from the specified backup time point.
+Media files can only be restored via a request to Support.